12th (Service) Battalion, Suffolk Regiment (East Anglian): Battle of the Lys

 Next day (10 April) 101st Bde was heavily attacked from both Fleurbaix and Fort Rompu but was told to hold on at all costs while 34th Division evacuated Armentières, but that reinforcements were on the way.
 The remnants of the 15th and 16th Royal Scots together with 12th Suffolks resisted stoutly but were gradually forced back towards the Lys with heavy casualties.
 A detachment of 3rd Australian Tunnelling Company and F Special (Gas) Company, Royal Engineers (RE), joined the line to help.
 Finally at 16.00 the group was ordered to cross the Lys at Erquinghem and form up in the 'Erquinghem Switch' trench on the far bank.
 Here they got in touch with 102nd Bde to their left, but the Germans were already across the river and working their way towards 101st Bde's open right flank.
 At 02.00 next morning 12th Suffolks were ordered to make their way back to Nieppe and hold the railway there under the orders of 102nd Bde.
 The battalion joined the remnants of 13th Green Howards and the HQ of 20th Middlesex and formed a composite 121st Bde battalion under the CO of 20th Middlesex.
 At 14.00 word came that the enemy were in La Rue du Sac and 12th Suffolks were ordered to counter-attack to restore the situation.
 The battalion formed up with C Company and two Lewis guns in the first wave, A and B with two more Lewis guns in the second, and a few of D Company and some Australian tunnellers in reserve.
 The attacking lines threw the enemy out of Papot, but as they retired the Germans left machine guns and snipers in La Rue du Sac itself.
 The second wave came up and formed a line, posting the Lewis guns.
 The battalion had lost another 70 of its remaining men but the situation was stabilised and it was ordered not to press the attack further.
-At 20.30 12th Suffolks were ordered to fall back, the front line withdrawing through the support line and then covering the support line as they fells back in turn, until the battalion reached a line held by troops of 29th Division.
+At 20.30 12th Suffolks were ordered to fall back, the front line withdrawing through the support line and then covering the support line as they fell back in turn, until the battalion reached a line held by troops of the 29th Division.
 It went into reserve at La Creche, then the following morning (12 April) marched to Strazeele where it dug in as reserve to the reunited 40th Division.
 The British had now stabilised the line in front of Strazeele, and on the evening of 13 April 12th Suffolks marched to the Hondeghem Road to join up with their transport. and then bivouacked for the night at Bavinchove.
 On 14 April it marched to billets in Saint-Omer, remaining in this area for the rest of the month.
 The battalion's casualties in April amounted to 5 officers and 412 ORs.
 Lieutenant-Col Lloyd received a Bar to his DSO for his work at Fleurbaix.